 Wildlife depend on natural behavior for survival, once a wild animal becomes food-conditioned it loses its natural fear of people and public places.
 Not feeding park animals keeps you safe and the wildlife wild.

 Show Your Support!

-Last year, Mount Rainier introduced “Keep Wildlife Wild” buttons!
+Mount Rainier has “Keep Wildlife Wild” buttons!
 Five different species of native wildlife (Townsend’s chipmunk, gray jay, Steller’s jay, black-tailed deer, and Cascade red fox) are featured on different buttons for visitors to wear in support of this important issue.
 Buttons are available in the Paradise and Sunrise park visitor centers.
 All donations support ongoing educational efforts to protect the wildlife that live in the park.